laravel/docs/validation.md

 **Custom Database Connection**

 Occasionally, you may need to set a custom connection for database queries made by the Validator.
 As seen above, setting `unique:users` as a validation rule will use the default database connection to query the database.
-To override this, specify the connection followed by the table name using "dot" syntax:
+To override this, specify the connection and the table name using "dot" syntax:

     'email' => 'unique:connection.users,email_address'

 **Forcing A Unique Rule To Ignore A Given ID:**

 Sometimes, you may wish to ignore a given ID during the unique check.
 For example, consider an "update profile" screen that includes the user's name, e-mail address, and location.
 Of course, you will want to verify that the e-mail address is unique.
 However, if the user only changes the name field and not the e-mail field, you do not want a validation error to be thrown because the user is already the owner of the e-mail address.
-You only want to throw a validation error if the user provides an e-mail address that is already used by a different user.
 To tell the unique rule to ignore the user's ID, you may pass the ID as the third parameter:

     'email' => 'unique:users,email_address,'.$user->id